octokit/octokit.js/README.md

 * Object API: 100%
 * Repository API: almost complete.
 Only _create_ and _delete_ repository is missing
 * Issues API: only _getList_ is implemented
+* Pulls API: only _getList_ is implemented
 * Gist API: still missing
 * Network API: still missing

 ## Running the Tests